routoure/GGTD/README.md

 * you can remove of add large horizontal lines between the category : the app does not control the position of these lines according to the position of the categories.
 * preferences panel let you change the width of the columns and the size font used in the cells.
 * moving task from one place to another is perfomed usinf cut and paste.
+* the default directory where the task file is create if the user Desktop directory
+* the default filename is "tasks.gtd"

+## TODO and BUGS
+The first public version is labelled 0.3.

+see TODO.gtd file.
+This file also indicated the bugs of the current version.

+## Licence
+This software is provided as is with a GPL v3 licence.
+If you like it, please send me a postcard at [nicepi31.wezegi99@murena.io](nicepi31.wezegi99@murena.io).
+Comments and remarks are also welcome !